Branching and Merging

 More Git vocabulary

-• git checkout: check out (or “replace”) file in working directory with another staged or committed version AND move between branches
+git branch: create a new branchgit checkout: check out (or “replace”) file in working directory with another staged or committed version AND move between branchesgit merge: to merge two separate sets of version (branches) into one

 Creating a new branch